Libensemble/libensemble/docs/advanced_installation.rst

             spack install py-libensemble +scipy +mpmath +petsc4py ^py-petsc4py~mpi ^petsc~mpi~hdf5~hypre~superlu-dist

-        The install will create modules for libEnsemble and the dependent packages.
+        The installation will create modules for libEnsemble and the dependent packages.
 These can be loaded by running::

             spack load -r py-libensemble

-        Any Python packages will be added to the PYTHONPATH, when the modules are loaded.
+        Any Python packages will be added to the PYTHONPATH when the modules are loaded.
 If you do not have modules on your system you may need to install ``lmod`` (also available in Spack)::

             spack install lmod